Should you buy a Pixel 4a, or wait for the Pixel 5?

 The Pixel 4 had dual rear cameras, so it's likely the Pixel 5 will have them too

 The camera setup is also likely to be slightly different between the Pixel 4a and Pixel 5.
 Last year's Pixel 4 had two rear cameras, a 12MP main and a 16MP telephoto, while the Pixel 4a has a single 12MP camera.
-The Snapdragon 765G supports up to two cameras, so there's nothing stopping Google from continuing to offer two lenses on the flagship Pixel lineup this year.
+The Snapdragon 765G definitely supports more than two cameras (the OnePlus Nord has the same chipset with four rear cameras), and can even use two at the same time, so there's nothing stopping Google from continuing to offer two lenses on the flagship Pixel this year.

 So, what will you be losing on the Pixel 5 compared to the 4a?
 For one, you'll lose some of your money — the Pixel 5 will definitely cost more than the 4a, but how much, we're not quite sure yet.
 The Pixel 4 started at $799 when it was released last year, but given the cheaper SoC going into this year's model, Google could end up dropping the price a bit.
 You'll also likely lose the headphone jack found on the Pixel 4a, since flagship Pixels haven't offered the 3.5mm connector in years.